 Doctors may be able to prevent birth defects by screening mothers for risk factors and recommending a C-section when appropriate.

-Maryland Birth Injury Lawyers at LeViness, Tolzman & Hamilton Get Justice for Cerebral Palsy Victims Caused by Medical Malpractice
+Baltimore Birth Injury Lawyers at LeViness, Tolzman & Hamilton Get Justice for Cerebral Palsy Victims Caused by Medical Malpractice

 For more information about recovering damages for cerebral palsy, call LeViness, Tolzman & Hamilton, P.A. at 800-547-4LAW (4529) or contact our firm online to schedule your free initial consultation with one of our Maryland birth injury lawyers.
 We offer flexible hours to better serve you.